mhdawson/micro-app-electron-launcher/README.md

-Of course you can access the same micro app using either the electron launch method or a browers so you can have a native look at fell on some machines and still be able to remotely access the app from other machines with only the browser installed.
+Of course you can access the same micro app using either the electron launch method or a brower so you can have a native look and feel on some machines and still be able to remotely access the app from other machines with only the browser installed.

 # Installation

-You will need Node.js 4.X or higher installed on on the path
+You will need Node.js 4.X or higher installed on on the path.

 The easiest way is to install is using: